 In 2005 Ms. Hilliard joined Swartz Law Offices, PLLC where she practiced primarily in the realm of family and domestic relations law.
 In 2014 Hilliard & Swartz, LLP was formed.
 Since 2005 Ms. Hilliard has devoted nearly 100% of her time to domestic relations cases, including issues involving divorce, equitable distribution, spousal support, child support, parenting, relocation, modifications, prenuptial and post nuptial agreements, etc. Ms. Hilliard served on the Kanawha County Family Court Bench and Bar Committee for several years and is frequently retained as a private mediator in complex domestic relation matters.

 In 2016, Ms. Hilliard was inducted into and granted Fellowship into the American Academy of Matrimonial Lawyers (“AAML”).
 The AAML was founded in 1962 and is made up of highly skilled family law litigators and negotiators.
-There are currently more than 1650 Fellows in the 50 states; however, West Virginia only has 7.
+There are currently more than 1650 Fellows in the 50 states; however, West Virginia only has five members, with two of those five members being judges.
 According to the AAML website, Fellows across the United States are recognized by judges and attorneys as preeminent family law practitioners with a high level of knowledge, skill and integrity.

 Ms. Hilliard is a member of the Kanawha County Bar Association, Judge John A. Field, Jr. American Inn of Court and Honorable Order of Kentucky Colonels.
 In 2014 she was appointed by Governor Earl Ray Tomblin to serve on the West Virginia Support Enforcement Commission.
 Ms. Hilliard was also selected to Super Lawyers, 2014; 2015; 2016 and 2017 West Virginia Rising Stars in the realm of Family Law.
 In 2016 Ms. Hilliard was named one of the top ten under 40 Family Law Attorneys, in the State of West Virginia, by the National Academy of Family Law Attorneys.
 In 2016 Allyson was also selected for Membership by the American Institute of Family Law Attorneys as one of the “10 Best Under 40” Attorneys for West Virginia, in the practice area of Family Law.